ThomasKroes/GuacamoleWorkshop/advanced/exercise.md

 * Communicates with Guacamole through REST to manage connections
 * Provides a portal for viewing a Blender scene

 **Note: This exercise will also be run locally on your system using Docker containers.
-Exposing the service to the outside world is beyond the scope of this exercise (support for this can be provided off-line).**
+Exposing the service to the outside is beyond the scope of this exercise (support for this can be provided off-line).**

 # Web service anatomy
 The [Docker Compose](https://docs.docker.com/compose/) file located [here](docker-compose.yml) defines the required services and how they are linked: